 WordPress SEO by Yoast is one of the Best SEO Plugin for WordPress.
 It also features on my list of Top 15 Free WordPress Plugins that every beginner must Install.

-I have been using WordPress SEO by Yoast since the inception of Bloggerz Arena and I must say, am more than just satisfied with its features, which helped me manage most of my On Page SEO requirements with ease.
+I have been using WordPress SEO by Yoast since the inception of Blogging Ocean and I must say, I am more than just satisfied with its features, which helped me manage most of my On-Page SEO requirements with ease.
 I have written a detailed Review Of WordPress SEO by Yoast in my previous article.
 If you have not seen it yet, do check it out.

 Since WordPress Seo By Yoast offers a lot of features, many beginners find it difficult to configure the Plugin.
 If you are one of them, this guide will surely help you make most of this Plugin.

 HOW TO CONFIGURE WORDPRESS SEO BY YOAST PLUGIN

 If you have not yet Installed the Plugin you can do it so from the WordPress Plugins Directory.
 After Installation, you will find the “SEO” option on your WordPress Dashboard.
 You can click on it to proceed with the configuration part.

 After clicking WordPress Seo By Yoast option, you will by default be taken to the General tab under the General Settings Section.
 You do not have to make any changes here.
 Click on the Info Tab.